Hitachi ID Identity Manager Overview

 - Business Case:

-Developing a business case for deploying an identity management system such as Identity Manager
+Developing a business case for deploying an identity management and access governance system such as Identity Manager

 - Screen Shots: